k-gerner/Game-Pigeon-Solvers/Sea Battle/README.md

 Before each turn, the best moves will be shown on the board in blue.
-To see the scores that the A.I. has calculated for each location on the board, you can type `sdc` to show the space densities table (or `sd` to display with no color).
+To see the scores that the A.I. has calculated for each location on the board, you can type `d` to show the space densities table.
 The number mostly corresponds to how many ways a ship could be placed at that location, so a higher number means that the space is more likely to have a ship.
 The AI also takes into account the number of spaces that would be cleared if the spot were to result in a hit/sink.
 While only the optimal move(s) will be shown on the board display, the densities table uses a color gradient so that you can easily see the good locations on the board if you do not wish to play in one of the optimal spaces.
 At the beginning of a 10x10 game, the game board and density table will look like this:

 <img src="/Images/Sea%20Battle/starting_bestmoves.png" alt = "starting 10x10 board best moves" width="40%" align = "left">
 <img src="/Images/Sea%20Battle/starting_densities.png" alt = "starting 10x10 space densities" width="45%"><br/>